Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: DarkHunter

-\textit{\textbf{SubEnsNet-A.}} As can be seen from Fig. \ref{fig:detection_engine}, SubEnsNet-A is a deep residual neural network, which is constructed upon a series of residual blocks, ResBlk-As.
-ResBlk-A can be stacked continuously to create a very deep SubEnsNet-A for reducing features loss and maintaining the originality of features as much as possible in order to improve the accuracy of the model decision.
-Moreover, the blocks are followed by a \textit{global average pooling (GAP)} layer and a \textit{dense} layer with a \textit{softmax} activation function, where GAP layer is to further strengthen corresponding relationships between features and categories and dense layer with softmax is to determine final predictions.
+\textit{SubEnsNet-A.} SubEnsNet-A is a deep residual neural network.
+It is constructed with a series of residual blocks, ResBlk-A blocks, followed by a global average pooling (GAP) layer and a dense layer with the softmax activation function.
+The GAP layer is to further strengthen corresponding relationships between features and the classification categories and the dense layer is to determine the final detection result.
+As can be seen from Fig.~\ref{fig:detection_engine}, both GAP layer and dense layer are also applied to other two sub-classifiers (for the same purposes).

-\textit{\textbf{SubEnsNet-B.}} SubEnsNet-B is a deep densely connected residual neural network, which is also built upon a group of ResBlks, as shown in Fig. \ref{fig:detection_engine}.
-However, compared to ResBlk-A, the structure of this ResBlk changes slightly.
-The changed motivation is that under such a framework, ResBlks require to be densely connected along the timestep-oriented dimension to keep the global originality of features.
-However, the concatenate mode increases the amount of information of features, which causes shape of tensors to be added are no longer consistent if maintaining ResBlk-A design.
-To handle the problem, we leverage the down-sampling ability of MP to adjust shapes and move the skip connection to the shallowest reachable position for maximally retaining the local originality of features.
-Hence, \textbf{residual block type B (ResBlk-B)} is formed.
-Fig. \ref{fig:res_blk_b} shows its internal structure.
-ResBlk-B can be stacked more to fully learn the features at various levels of abstractions to keep the original meanings of features to the greatest extent, thereby enhancing the detection performance of the DNN.
-Similarly, GAP layer, dense layer and softmax are appended at the end of SubEnsNet-B for making final classification decisions.
+\textit{SubEnsNet-B.} SubEnsNet-B is a deep densely connected residual neural network, which is also built upon a group of ResBlks but with a dense connection structure using the concatenation along the timestep-oriented dimension (denoted as $\vert\vert_T$), as shown in Fig.~\ref{fig:detection_engine}.
+In addition, instead of using ResBlk-A, ResBlk-B is used.
+The reason is that the data dimension from the concatenation would increase, making the shape of tensors to be added inconsistent if ResBlk-A was adopted.
+To handle the problem, we leverage the down-sampling ability of the MP and move the shortcut just after the MP (see Fig.~\ref{fig:res_blk_b}) so that the tensor shape can be adjusted while the local originality of features can be mostly retained.